James Madison Memorial Building

 The James Madison Memorial Building is one of three United States Capitol Complex buildings that house the Library of Congress.
-The building was constructed from 1971 to 1976, and serves as the official memorial to President James Madison.
-It is located between First and Second Streets SE on Independence Avenue, in Washington, D.C..
-In addition to various book and multimedia collections, it houses the United States Copyright Office, which is under the jurisdiction of the Librarian of Congress.
+The building was constructed from 1971 to 1976, and serves as the official memorial to United States Founding Father and president James Madison.
+It is located between First and Second Streets SE on Independence Avenue, across from the main library Thomas Jefferson Building, in Washington, D.C.
+In addition to various book and multimedia collections, it houses the United States Copyright Office, which is under the administration of the Librarian of Congress.